sostheim/krak8s/README.md

 ### Environment Variables
 krak8s is configurable through command line configuration flags, and through a subset of environment variables.
 Any configuration value set on the command line takes precedence over the same value from the environment.

-The format of the environment variable for flag for flag is composed of the prefix `KRAK8S_` and the reamining text of the flag in all uppper case with all hyphens replaced by underscores.
+The format of the environment variable for flag for flag is composed of the prefix `KRAK8S_` and the remaining text of the flag in all uppercase with all hyphens replaced by underscores.
 Fore example, `--example-flag` would map to `KRAK8S_EXAMPLE_FLAG`.

 Not every flag can be set via an environment variable.
 This is due to the fact that the set of flags is an aggregate of those that belong to krak8s and 3rd party Go packages.
 The set of flags that do have corresponding environment variable support are listed below:
 * --health-check